· · · · · · · ·

 April 2026 · Volume II ∼ 7 min

-The Controller's AI Stack — What I Actually Use and Why
+The Controller's AI Stack — A Practitioner's View

 The short answer is that the stack is simpler than people expect, the tools are less exotic than the press coverage implies, and the thing that makes it work isn't the tools at all — it's the review discipline.
 More on that at the end, because it's the part that matters most and gets the least attention.